Associate Degree in Nursing DTA/MRP

 Bellingham Technical College’s Associate Degree Nursing program is approved by the Washington State Nursing Care Quality Assurance Commission (NCQAC).

-This workforce solution is partially funded by $2.7m and $11.7m grants awarded by the U.S. Department of Labor’s Employment and Training Administration.
+This workforce solution is partially funded by a $2.7m grant awarded by the U.S. Department of Labor’s Employment and Training Administration.
 The solution was created by the grantee and does not necessarily reflect the official position of the U.S. Department of Labor.
 The Department of Labor makes no guarantees, warranties, or assurances of any kind, express or implied, with respect to such information, including any information linked on sites and including, but not limited to, accuracy of the information or its completeness, timeliness, usefulness, adequacy, continued availability or ownership.

 Bellingham Technical College is an equal opportunity institution.